-Most modern-day conveniences are often taken for granted without giving thought to the inspirations, sweat, blood, hours of toil that went into building these wonder gadgets before they evolved to their modern-day formats.
+Most modern-day conveniences are often taken for granted without giving thought to the inspirations, sweat, blood, hours of toil that go into building these wonder gadgets before they evolve to their latest formats.
 Heating today has become as simple a process as flipping a switch, setting the temperature and enjoying the benefits of a warm, welcoming ambience.
 But things weren’t as easy for our forefathers who braved and battled winters with whatever was available to them.
 It has been a long journey of continuous human endeavour that has made heating so reliable and easily accessible to everyone.

 The earliest form of heating (about 1.5 million years ago) was a campfire, around which ancient humans gathered for warmth and cooking.
 The fire slowly moved indoors with a central fire and a central roof opening for smoke to escape.

-Fixed central hearths date as far back as 2500 B.C. evidence of which were found in excavations in Greece.
-About a thousand years later the Egyptians introduced bellows to fan the flames and enhance the heat of fires, but central heating remained elusive until around a hundred BC with the rise of the Roman Empire.
+Fixed central hearths date as far back as 2500 B.C. evidence of which was found in excavations in Greece.
+About a thousand years later the Egyptians introduced bellows to fan the flames and enhance the heat of fires, but central heating remained elusive until about a hundred BC and the rise of the Roman Empire.

 The Romans improved upon this idea and used heating on floors and walls as well, thereby creating the first central heating system ever.
 These systems used by the Romans were hollow spaces below stone floors called the hypocaust.
 These systems supported the floor on pillars over a chamber with a fire which was lit at one end.
 Combustion gases passed under the floor to the other side.